sbalmt/xcheme/documents/operators.md

 token<100> T_X as 'x';
 ```

-> Expects the expression value `'x'` during the directive evaluation.
+> Expect an occurrence of `'x'` during the directive evaluation.

 ## Conditional operators